muritane/coordination-architecture/constraint_discovery.md

 **Early exploration**:

-- deviation cost ≈ linear,
+- deviation cost grows roughly linearly,
-- failure cost ≈ local,
+- failure cost is local,
-- correction cost ≈ optional,
+- correction is optional,
-- reinterpretation viable.
+- reinterpretation remains viable.

 **Load-bearing execution**:

-- deviation cost ≈ exponential,
+- deviation cost grows super-linearly,
-- failure cost ≈ systemic,
+- failure cost is systemic,
-- correction cost ≈ mandatory,
+- correction is mandatory,
-- reinterpretation becomes failure deferral.
+- reinterpretation defers failure rather than resolving it.

 What appears as “sudden restriction” is usually **delayed accounting** of accumulated load.